codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 the type of data that is returned.
 Valid values are 'array', 'object', or the fully qualified name of a class that can be used with the Result object's getCustomResultObject() method.

+**$useSoftDeletes**

+If true, then any delete* method calls will simply set a flag in the database, instead of actually deleting the row.
+This can preserve data when it might be referenced elsewhere, or can maintain a "recylce bin" of objects that can be restored, or even simply preserve it as part of a security trail.
+If true, the find* methods will only return non-deleted rows, unless the withDeleted() method is called prior to calling the find* method.

+This requires an INT or TINYINT field named ``deleted`` to be present in the table.

 Working With Data
 =================